plblum/jivs/README.md

 // or
 vm.vh.field("Age").setValues(25, "25");
 ```
-Use `setInputValue()` when you have parsers setup, as they will convert and save the native value for you.
+Use `setTextValue()` when you have parsers setup, as they will convert and save the native value for you.
 See [Where you want to use validation](#where-you-want-to-use-validation).

 Both functions have an options parameter.
 See the previous section for its definition.
 ### Getting the value
 Use `getValue()` to get the value from any ValueHost.
-For an InputValueHost, it returns the native value.
+For an FieldValueHost, it returns the native value.
 The `evaluate()` function of Conditions use this to gather data.
 If you are reassembling a Model from the ValidationManager, use it there too.
 ```ts
 getValue(): any;
 ```